rmunozv/rmunozv/README.md

-- 👋 Hi, I’m @rmunozv
+- 👋 Hi, I’m @rmunozv.
+Travelling from old school (as far as Cobol, Fortran, Pascal, ..., C++, Lisp, .Net, Php, ...
+Html/Css) to new world.
+World has changed, ah?
-- 👀 I’m interested in ...
+- 👀 I’m interested in ... backends
-- 🌱 I’m currently learning RStats
+- 🌱 I’m currently learning RStats, Node.js, Power BI
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...